If you've never tried beef bacon, you should! It's fabulous. Fatty and flavorful, it makes an excellent alternative to pork bacon.

 - 8 oz beef bacon

-- Preheat your oven to 400°F. Line a rimmed baking sheet with foil or parchment for easy cleanup.
+- Preheat your oven to 400°F. Line a rimmed baking sheet with foil for easy cleanup.

 - Arrange the bacon slices in a single layer on the prepared baking sheet.
 It's okay if they touch each other, but they should not be stacked on top of each other.

 - Place the pan in the oven and bake the strips until well browned, 15-20 minutes.

 - Be careful when removing the pan from the oven - its bottom will have quite a bit of hot rendered fat.

 - Using tongs, remove the strips to a plate lined with paper towels.
 Serve immediately.

 Nutrition per Serving